-VDH is the lead agency for conducting arbovirus surveillance in Vermont, to provide information that will guide prevention education, planning, and activities to reduce the risk of human disease from EEEV and WNV infection.
-To achieve this, VDH monitors trends in EEEV and WNV in Vermont; provides timely information on EEEV and WNV activity in the environment; coordinates laboratory diagnosis of EEEV and WNV cases in humans, horses, and other animals; communicates with officials and the public, provide guidelines, advice, and support on activities that effectively reduce risk for disease; and provides information on the safety, anticipated benefits, and potential adverse effects of proposed prevention interventions.
-VDH also has the capacity to respond to concerns about the potential for introduction of travel-associated diseases, like Dengue or Zika virus, by monitoring for evidence of introduced and emerging arboviruses and new mosquito vector species in collaboration with vector surveillance colleagues.
+VDH is the lead agency for conducting arbovirus surveillance in Vermont, to provide information that will guide prevention education, planning, and activities to reduce the risk for human disease from arbovirus infections.
+To achieve this, VDH monitors trends in EEEV, WNV, and JCV in Vermont; publishes timely information on EEEV, WNV, and JCV activity at healthvermont.gov, coordinates laboratory diagnosis of arboviral disease cases in humans, horses, and other animals; communicates with officials and the public; provide guidelines, advice, and support on activities that effectively reduce risk for disease; and provides information on the safety, anticipated benefits, and potential adverse effects of proposed prevention interventions.
+VDH also responds to concerns about the potential for introduction of travel-associated diseases, like dengue, chikungunya, and Zika virus, by monitoring for evidence of introduced and emerging arboviruses and new mosquito vector species in collaboration with vector surveillance colleagues.

-Vermont Agency of Agriculture, Food, and Markets (VAAFM)
+Vermont Agency of Agriculture, Food and Markets (VAAFM)